AdobeDocs/commerce-php/src/pages/coding-standards/code-demarcation.md

 ## Code demarcation

+### Visual representation

-### Visual representation must rely only on HTML `class` attributes, CSS pseudo-classes and pseudo-elements, HTML tags, and form element's type attribute and form elements state attributes (example: `disabled`, `checked`).
+Visual representation must rely only on HTML `class` attributes, CSS pseudo-classes and pseudo-elements, HTML tags, and form element's type attribute and form elements state attributes (example: `disabled`, `checked`).

 As the first option, you are required to use [HTML](https://glossary.magento.com/html) class attributes.
 In case this option is not applicable then it is recommended to use HTML tags and form element's type attribute.